QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 LeastSquaresOptim.jl
 ======================

-Many optimization problems can be solved using linear or nonlinear least squares
+Many optimization problems can be solved using linear or nonlinear least squares.

 Let :math:`x \in R^N` and :math:`F(x) : R^N \to R^M` with :math:`M \geq N`, then the nonlinear least squares problem is